 About the consultation

-- Allowing for new conditions to be added to a service’s provisional licence;
+• Allowing for new conditions to be added to a service’s provisional licence;

-- Providing a definition of ‘permanently ceased to operate’ for the purpose of cancelling a service provider’s licence;
+• Defining ‘permanently ceased to operate’ for the purpose of cancelling a service provider’s licence;

-- Allowing the Secretary to, at their discretion, grant a service provider the ability to temporarily close their service for a period of up to three months on application; and
+• Allowing the Secretary to, at their discretion, grant a service provider the ability to temporarily close their service for a period of up to three months on application; and

-- Providing a definition of ‘locally based’ for persons responsible in licensed home-based education and care services.
+• Defining ‘locally based’ for persons responsible in licensed home-based education and care services.

-Overview of proposals
+Overview of proposals (closed)

 A brief overview of each proposal is below.
 The full consultation discussion documents, along with translated summaries of these proposals, can be found at the bottom of this page.